YuraAAA/android-develop-utils/readme.md

 TraversPair{key=30, value=Helena}
 ```

-Filter by key OR by value:
+Filtering with key OR by value:
 Get elements where key > 29 OR value contains "Vas":
 ```
 TraversFilter<Long, String> filter